ohscar/rmalloc/doc/paper/steve.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 gperftools [#]_ is written by Google and includes a profiling/benchmark framework/tools.
 It is used by, among others,
 Google Chrome, MySQL and WebKit (W. Fang, 2012), which in turn is used by many other projects such
 as Apple's Safari.
+It includes the allocator *tcmalloc*.

 .. [#] http://code.google.com/p/gperftools/

+..
 TODO: fill in more information about tcmalloc: goal, design

 Alloc and free calls mapped to the corresponding function call.
 Handle OOM is a no-op.
 Configured to use sbrk but not
 mmap.